Tito-21/momo-data-processor/README.md

 ## Team Assignment

-This is a team project for building a full-stack MoMo SMS XML processing application.
+This is a team project for building a full-stack MoMo data processing application with XML parsing capabilities.